Grey College Boat Club

-Grey College Boat Club (GCBC) is the rowing club of Grey College at Durham University in northern England.
+Grey College Boat Club (GCBC) is the rowing club of Grey College at Durham University in North East England.

-The club has over 60 members and shares its boathouse with Josephine Butler College Boat Club.
+The club has over 70 active members and shares its boathouse with Josephine Butler College Boat Club.

-The club competes at a national, regional and college level, with notable success in 2010 at the annual Durham Regatta.
+The club competes at a national, regional and college level.

+GCBC is a registered Boat Club through British Rowing, with Boat Code "GRC" and is a member organisation of Durham College Rowing.

 Boathouse and Fleet

-Grey College Boat House is located at Dunelm House on the River Wear between Kingsgate Bridge and Elvet Bridge and is a ten-minute walk from Grey College.
+Grey College Boat House is located at Dunelm House on the River Wear between Kingsgate Bridge and Elvet Bridge, a ten-minute walk away from Grey College.

-Grey College Boat Club own three VIIIs, 'Eric Halladay', 'Brian Seal', and 'Tom James'.
+Grey College Boat Club owns two VIIIs, an Empacher called 'Eric Halladay' and a Vespoli called 'Tom James'.

 The club also own a number of IVs, and other smaller boats including a double scull named 'Whip-ma-whop-ma-gate' after the street in York.